Pope nixes French cardinal resignation after cover-up

-VATICAN CITY (AP) — Pope Francis has declined to accept the resignation of French Cardinal Philippe Barbarin, who was convicted of failing to report a known predator priest to police.
+VATICAN CITY (AP) — Pope Francis has declined to accept the resignation of French Cardinal Philippe Barbarin as archbishop of Lyon after he was convicted of failing to report a known predator priest to police, the Vatican said Tuesday.

-The Vatican spokesman, Alessandro Gisotti, says Francis instead asked Barbarin during their audience on Monday to do what he thinks is best for the Lyon archdiocese.
-Barbarin has decided to take time away and has asked his deputy to assume leadership of the archdiocese.
+Barbarin had traveled to the Vatican on Monday to present his resignation following the March 7 verdict and six-month suspended sentence he received.

-Barbarin was given a six-month suspended sentence earlier this month for failing to report the predator.
-He is planning to appeal but travelled to the Vatican on Monday to offer Francis his resignation.
+The Vatican spokesman, Alessandro Gisotti, said Tuesday that during the audience, Francis didn’t accept the resignation and instead asked Barbarin to do what he thinks is best for the archdiocese.
+Barbarin has decided to take time away and has asked his deputy in Lyon, the Rev. Yves Baumgarten, to assume leadership of the archdiocese, Gisotti said.

-In a statement Tuesday, Gisotti said the Vatican remains close to sex abuse victims and the French faithful “who are living in a particularly painful moment.”
+“The Holy See repeats its closeness to victims of abuse, to the faithful of the archdiocese of Lyon and the French church who are living in a particularly difficult moment,” Gisotti said.

 Most Read Nation & World Stories